hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 ![API definition yaml](/img/open-api-yaml.png "yaml")

-User can download the API definition from the API documentation website, and the API definition is available in both YAML and JSON version.
+Users can download the API definition from the API documentation website, and the API definition is available in both YAML and JSON version.
 It can be downloaded by clicking on the download button on the top left of the documentation website.

 ### Documented Attributes